Kozea/Dyko/tutorials/Simple application using Kalamar.rst

 perform search on a music collection using a command-line interface.

-Then, we will implement our own access point to extract ID3 tags from our music collectino.
+Then, we will implement our own access point to extract ID3 tags from our music collection.

-In a third part, we will populate a database with those tags, and show how powerpull Kalamar relationships are to link heterogenous data sources.
+In a third part, we will populate a database with those tags, and show how powerful Kalamar relationships are to link heterogenous data sources.

 Concepts